Forklift: UL 558 safety-rated trucks

 In North America, some internal combustion-powered industrial vehicles carry Underwriters Laboratories ratings that are part of UL 558.
 Industrial trucks that are considered "safety" carry the designations GS (Gasoline Safety) for gasoline-powered, DS (Diesel Safety) for diesel-powered, LPS (Liquid Propane Safety) for liquified propane or GS/LPS for a dual fuel gasoline/liquified propane-powered truck.

 UL 558 is a two-stage safety standard.
 The basic standards are referred to as G, D, LP, and G/LP.
 They are considered by Underwriters Laboratories to be the bare minimum required for a lift truck.
 This is a voluntary standard, and there is no requirement in North America at least by any Government Agency for manufacturers to meet this standard.

 The slightly more stringent safety standards GS, DS, LPS, and GP/LPS do provide some minimal protection; however, it is extremely minimal.
 In the past, Underwriter's Laboratory offered specialty EX and DX safety certifications.

 UL 583 safety-rated trucks

 UL 583 is the Electric equivalent of UL 558.
 As with UL 558 it is a two-stage standard.

 Explosion-proof trucks

 These are for operation in potentially explosive atmospheres found in chemical, petrochemical, pharmaceutical, food and drink, logistics or other fields handling flammable material.
-Commonly referred to as Pyroban trucks in Europe, they must meet the requirements of the ATEX 94/9/EC Directive if used in Zone 1, 2, 21 or 22 areas and be maintained accordingly.
+Commonly referred to as mainly Miretti or sometimes Pyroban trucks in Europe, they must meet the requirements of the ATEX 94/9/EC Directive if used in Zone 1, 2, 21 or 22 areas and be maintained accordingly.